agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- the old TC state if the second component is 'false', or keep the -- new TC state if it is 'true'. runSpeculative : ∀ {a} {A : Set a} → TC (Σ A λ _ → Bool) → TC A

+    -- Get a list of all possible instance candidates for the given meta -- variable (it does not have to be an instance meta). getInstances : Meta → TC (List Term)

   {-# BUILTIN AGDATCMUNIFY                      unify                      #-}
   {-# BUILTIN AGDATCMTYPEERROR                  typeError                  #-}